PhoenixTales/wiki.gothicarchive.org/items.md

 - possibly an early prototype of `Minecrawler Plate Armor`

 ## Silver Amulet

-## Sprinting Horse
-- potion that enables temporary very fast sprint
-- in alpha 0.64b the effect appears to be permanent, but it's probably unintentional
+- unused "conversation topic" in 0.56 alpha, probably involved in an uknown quest

 ## Sruup
 - appears in _Sleeper's Ban_, is referred in alpha game builds as `PSI` or `drug`